broadinstitute/imaging-backup-scripts/glacier_restore.md

-# Retriving data from Glacier
+# Retrieving data from Glacier

 These instructions assume that the project was archived using `aws_backup.sh`